jnk0le/random/pipeline cycle test/README.md

 Can chain AGUs even in 0 cycles within a dual issue pair (from EX1 to EX2, further loads/stores must happen from younger slot, can't use AGU result from older slot next cycle after such chaining)

-effective load to use latency for `ldr` is 1 cycle, it's sensitive to older/younger op placement due to skewed pipeline
+effective load to use latency for `ldr` is 1 cycle (which covers "slot 0" instructions), it's sensitive to older/younger op placement due to skewed pipeline.
+It does however execute throughout 2 pipeline stages.

 ```
 	ldr r2, [r5], #4 // AGU in EX1, data in EX2